dynatrace-wwse/enablement-live-debugger-bug-hunting/docs/1-bug-hunt-via-k8s.md

 Type CTRL + K > Live Debugger for super fast access to the Live Debugger application.

-In "Customize your debug session" we add the filters ``namespace:todoapp`` ``k8s.workload.name:todoapp``.
+First we want to cuztomize our debuggin session to match the workloads where we want to set a non-breaking breakpoint.
+Click on the pencil icon to "Customize your debug session" so we can add the filters ``namespace:todoapp`` ``k8s.workload.name:todoapp``.
 This information was also available in the trace that we just took a look at.
-There are multiple filters you can add, important here is to have a filter that can be reused and is not specifc to an instance in case the pods a recycled and you want to make sure you are always setting breakpoints to a specific workload in a specific cluster (or multiple)
+There are multiple filters you can add, important here is to have a filter that can be reused and is not specifc to an instance in case the pods a recycled and you want to make sure you are always setting breakpoints to a specific workload in a specific cluster (or multiple).

 ![Live Debugger App](img/ld_customize.png)